jupyter/docker-stacks/docs/using/troubleshooting.md

 ## Permission issues after changing the UID/GIU and USER in the container

-If on top of changing the UID and GID you also **need to create a new user**, you might be experiencing any of the following issues:
+If you have also **created a new user**, you might be experiencing any of the following issues:

 - `root` is the owner of `/home` or a mounted volume
 - when starting the container, you get an error such as `Failed to change ownership of the home directory.`